Sascha Riether

-Sascha Riether ([ˈzaʃa ˈʁiːtɐ]; born 23 March 1983) is a German former professional footballer who played as a right-back.
-In addition to playing in the right back position, Riether has also played in defensive midfield, center back and right midfield positions throughout his whole career.
+Sascha Riether ([ˈzaʃa ˈʁiːtɐ]; born 23 March 1983) is a German former professional footballer who played as a right back.
+In addition to playing in the right-back position, Riether has also played in defensive midfield, center back and right midfield positions throughout his whole career.

 His then U19 manager Uli Stielike described him in his early career as "very disciplined, versatile player, strong on the right side."
-During his playing career, Riether was known for his high commitment during the match and was considered a very passable player, who was more inclined to horizontal passes instead of creating chances with long passes.
+During his playing career, Riether was known for his high commitment during the match and was considered a player who was more inclined to horizontal passes instead of creating chances with long passes.
 After announcing his retirement from professional football, he was appointed as Schalke 04's first coordinator for the licensed players department and worked for the role for two years before being relieved of duties in February 2021.

 Club career

 SC Freiburg

-Born in Lahr, West Germany, Riether came from a football family, where his father and older brother and started playing football when he was four years old.
+Born in Lahr, West Germany, Riether came from a football family in which his father and older brother and started playing football when he was four years old.
 Riether then started his football career at B-youth of SC Freiburg before he joined the side in July 1998.
 Riether previously was at the youth teams of FV Kuhbach (now SC Kuhbach-Reichenbach) and Offenburger FV.

 After progressing through the ranks at SC Freiburg for the next four years including some matches for the reserve team in 2001/02 at the 4th level, Riether's reward was earned when he signed his first professional contract with the club.
 Riether started his professional club career in the 2.
 Bundesliga ahead of the 2002–03 season.
-He made his SC Freiburg debut in the opening game of the season, starting the whole game, in a 1–0 win over Alemannia Aachen.
-Two weeks later on 25 August 2002 after making his debut, he set up a goal for Fabian Gerber in the last minute of the game, in a 3–1 win over Rot Weiss Ahlen.
-Riether helped the club keep three consecutive clean sheets in three matches between 16 September 2002 and 30 September 2002.
-Since making his debut for SC Freiburg, he quickly established himself in the first team for the club, quickly dispatching Tobias Willi in the right–back position.
-Over the season, Riether was praised for his good performance in number of matches.
+He made his SC Freiburg debut in the opening game of the season, a 1–0 win over Alemannia Aachen.
+Since making his debut for SC Freiburg, he quickly established himself in the first-team for the club, replacing Tobias Willi in the right-back position.
+Over the season, Riether was praised for his good performance in a number of matches.
 However, during a 4–0 win against Rot Weiss Ahlen on 9 February 2003, he suffered a "suffered a thick foot with a bruise" despite playing the whole game.
 After the match, it was announced that Riether was sidelined for two months.
 But he made his return on 25 April 2003, coming on as a second–half substitute, in a 4–0 loss against SpVgg Greuther Fürth.
 His return later contributed Freiburg become champions and secure promotion back into the Bundesliga.
 At the end of the 2002–03 season, Riether he appeared in 23 league games (26 appearances in all competitions) in his first season at the club.